gomorpheus/morpheus-apidoc/source/includes/_environments.md

 --------- | -----------
 ID | The ID of the environment

-Only user generated environments may be deleted.
-The default global environments cannot be deleted.
+Only user created environments may be deleted.